MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{\ac{CBR}~\cite{pit}}

-This operator replaces bodies of \texttt{case} blocks in switch statements: the default case is replaced with the first non-default label body, and the remaining cases are replaced with the default body.
-Dafny’s analogous construct is the \texttt{match} statement, where the default case is denoted by an underscore (\texttt{\_}).
+This operator replaces the bodies of \texttt{case} blocks in switch statements: the default case is replaced with the body of the first non-default label, and the remaining cases are replaced with the default body.
+Dafny's analogous construct is the \texttt{match} statement, where the default case is denoted by an underscore (\texttt{\_}).